liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 Resources have one content interface to set its type, like "adhocracy.resources.pool.IBasicPool".

-FIXME: rename content (interface) to resource (interface), this is more clear and more common
-FIXME: maybe rename propertysheet (interface) to sheet (interface), it's shorter
+Terminology: we refer to content interfaces and the objects specified by content interfaces as "resources"; resources consist of "sheets" which are based on the substance-d concept of property sheet interfaces.

-Every Resource has multiple propertysheet interfaces that define schemata to set/get data.
+Every Resource has multiple sheets that define schemata to set/get data.

-There are 4 main types of content interfaces:
+There are 4 main types of resources:

 * Pool: folder content in the object hierarchy, can contain other Pools (subfolders) and Items of any kind.